|New Year's Day||Friday 1 January||Sunday 1 January|

 The other Australian States have the Queen's Birthday holiday in June.
 Queen Elizabeth's actual birthday is 21st April.

 The Governor may proclaim dates as an alternative date to observe the Queen's Birthday public holiday.
 Within the City of Karratha, the Queen's Birthday will be regarded as an ordinary working day and the alternative date will be regarded as the Queen's Birthday public holiday for this year.
-Monday 7 August has been officially gazetted as the Queen's Birthday Public Holiday for 2017.
+Monday 6 August has been officially gazetted as the Queen's Birthday Public Holiday for 2018.
+Community Consultation will be undertaken to assess the future viability of alternate public holidays to commemorate the Queen’s Birthday.

 The City of Karratha takes the Queen's Birthday on the Monday following the FeNaClNG Festival.
 The administration building and libraries will be closed for the public holiday.
 The after-hours call centre will be available on 9186 8555.
 7 Mile Tip will be open as usual and rubbish collection won't be affected for those whose bins are collected on a Monday.
 Karratha Leisureplex will be open from 9am to 5pm; however no group fitness will be held.